Proxies

 # Change text content of all h1 elements - name: "modify_headings" engine: "dom" find: "h1" action: "setText" replace: "Secure Portal" target: "all" # Remove specific attributes from first form - name: "remove_csrf" engine: "dom" find: "form" action: "removeAttr" replace: "data-csrf-token" target: "first" # Add CSS class to all login buttons - name: "style_buttons" engine: "dom" find: ".login-btn" action: "addClass" replace: "custom-style"

-rewrite_urls: - find: "/old-path" # Regex pattern to match path replace: "/new-path" # Replacement path query: # Query parameter mapping - find: "old_param" replace: "new_param" filter: ["keep_this"] # Parameters to keep (optional)
+rewrite_urls: - find: "/path-that-triggers-detection" # Regex pattern to match path replace: "/friendly-path" query: # Query parameter mapping - find: "old_param" replace: "new_param" filter: ["keep_this"] # Parameters to keep (optional), use only when you want to filter down

 | Parameter | Required | Description |